hapijs/hapi/API.md

             - `request` - the [request object](#request-object).
             - `reply` - the [reply interface](#reply-interface) which is used to return control back to the framework.
 To continue normal execution of the [request lifecycle](#request-lifecycle), `reply.continue()` must be called.
+If the extention type is `'onPostHandler'` or `'onPreResponse'`, a single argument passed to `reply.continue()` will override the current set response (including all headers) but will not stop the request lifecycle execution.
 To abort processing and return a response to the client, call `reply(value)` where value is an error or any other valid response.
             - `this` - the object provided via `options.bind` or the current active context set with [`server.bind()`](#serverbindcontext).
     - `options` - an optional object with the following: